sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

   </span>
 </div>

-You are now ready to move to chapter [Fixing your device with Recovery Mode](#fixing-your-device-with-the-recovery-mode).
+You are now ready to move to chapter [Fixing your phone with Recovery Mode](#fixing-your-phone-with-the-recovery-mode).

-After you have fixed what you need to fix, do not forget to return to the chapter [reverting phone back to the normal state](#reverting-phone-back-to-the-normal-state) of this document.
+After you have fixed what you need to fix, do not forget to return to the chapter [Reverting the phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.
 You must revert the phone back to its normal state.

-# Fixing your device with the Recovery Mode
+# Fixing your phone with the Recovery Mode

 ## Backing up data from your phone to a memory card
 It may be possible to save some data from your device using option "3) Shell" in the Recovery menu.
 For this operation, you will need a MicroSD card inserted into your phone.
 The card must have been formatted for Sailfish OS (see the [help article on SD cards](/Support/Help_Articles/SD_Card_Format_and_Encryption/)).

-To learn about saving some of your data through the Recovery Mode, please follow [this help article](https://jolla.zendesk.com/hc/en-us/articles/360021766699).
+To learn about saving some of your data through the Recovery Mode, please follow [Using the SD card in Recovery Mode](/Support/Help_Articles/SD_Card_in_Recovery_Mode/).

+When the process is complete, you will need to revert the phone back to its normal state as instructed in the chapter [Reverting the phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.

 ## Resetting phone to factory settings in the Recovery Mode
 NOTE: this option deletes **ALL** data from your device.
 Resetting to factory settings does not affect data on the SD (memory card) and SIM cards, however.

-1. Prepare your PC and device for Recovery Mode as described in this [chapter](#setting-up-the-recovery-mode), until you see the Recovery Menu.
+1. Prepare your PC and device for Recovery Mode as described in [this chapter](#setting-up-the-recovery-mode-on-the-phone), until you see the Recovery Menu.
 2. In the Recovery Mode menu take option #1 "Reset device to factory state"

 **Note**: If your terminal application suddenly disappears when attempting to run this function, simply connect to Recovery Mode again, and go straight to performing the Device Reset.
 You may have to repeat this a number of times.

 3. Give the process some time to run and follow on-screen instructions.

-When the process is complete, you will need to revert the phone back to its normal state as instructed in the chapter [reverting phone back to the normal state](#reverting-phone-back-to-the-normal-state) of this document.
+When the process is complete, you will need to revert the phone back to its normal state as instructed in the chapter [Reverting the phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.

 ## Releasing Xperia 10 II or 10 III from "Permanent lock"
 This requires that you know the correct security code!